Decimal to Fraction Calculator

 Step 3: Review the Results

-The calculator will display both the initial fraction form and the simplified version.
+The calculator will display both the original fraction form and the simplified version.
 For example, 0.5 will show as 5/10 initially and then as 1/2 in simplified form.
+You can copy the results for use in other calculations.

 Always verify your results by converting the fraction back to decimal form to ensure accuracy.
+This cross-verification helps build confidence in the conversion process.

 Usage Examples